Shubham1974/EmployeeManagementSystem/README.md

 * Add new employees using the "Add Employee" form.
 * Monitor total and active employee statistics on the dashboard.
 * Manage salary records using the "Salary" section.

-## Contributing

-1. Fork the repository
-2. Create a branch: `git checkout -b feature/YourFeature`
-3. Commit your changes: `git commit -m "Add some feature"`
-4. Push to the branch: `git push origin feature/YourFeature`
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License — see the LICENSE file for details.

-## Author

-Shubham Bhagwan Mukhekar
-Contact: mshubham2503@gmail.com

 ## Screenshots